 Pixar once more does what they do best: a detailed sense of worldbuilding with a movingly emotional story behind it.
 Considering their previous films that mostly relied on aged and long-awaited sequels (worthy as they may be), Onward features an original blend of suburban fantasy amid a tale of loss and family.
 The most popular animation studio still strives for a little more than the manic of most kid-oriented films.

 The film is set in a land of fantasy and magic.
 Or at least it did.
-Magic has fallen from the realm not due to some dark force of evil but due to the industrialization of their world.
+Magic has not fallen from the realm not due to some dark force of evil but due to the industrialization of their world.
 Industrialization kinda is a dark force and is certainly worthy of a much lengthier essay for another day.
-For anyone else who wants to savage the film as a depiction of the decay brought by late-stay capitalism, have at it.
+For anyone else who wants to savage the film as a depiction of the decay brought by late-stage capitalism, have at it.